 The Osaki 4000 Executive Zero Gravity massage chair is reasonably priced considering everything that it does.
 You get 6 auto-programs to customize your massage (smart, relax, circulation, healthcare, therapy, demo).
 On top of that you get 5 speeds and multiple intensity levels.
 32 airbags do the work of many hands and fingers, kneading, rolling, clapping, Swedish, combo, or shiatsu style massaging your body to ultimate relaxation.

-While data suggests nearly 20% of home owners in Japan have a massage chair, they are not as popular in the United States.
-That may be changing though as prices continue to drop and the better models become more affordable.
-Though prices have come down over the last few years pretty quickly, most of these chairs still carry hefty price tags.
-The best and top rated massage chairs are very expensive.
-There’s no two ways around it unfortunately.
-There are a few scenarios where it makes it easier to justify the cost.
+There are a few scenarios where it makes it easier to justify the cost of one of the luxury models.
 If you were already planning on buying a new recliner you may want to opt for a reclining massage chair instead.
 In this scenario it is like your getting 2 birds with one stone.
 You’ll get a comfy reclining chair for watching TV.
 Plus, you can switch that baby on whenever your body is aching for a gentle (or vigorous) massage.

 Benefits of Electric Massage Chairs:

 - Target specific muscle groups or sore areas

 - Save money on trips to the spa